dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 1. Calculate the `path` array for the key you are looking for.
 2. Select the most-recent ("latest") Node for the feed.
 3. Compare path arrays.
-If the paths match exactly, you have found the Node you were looking for!
+If the paths match exactly, compare keys; they match, you have found the you were looking for!
+Check whether the `value` is defined or not; if not, this Node represents that the key was deleted from the database.
+4. If the paths match, but not the keys, look for a pointer in the last `trie` array index, and iterate from step #3 with the new Node.
-4. If not, find the first index at which the two arrays differ, and look up the corresponding element in this Node's `trie` array.
+5. If the paths don't entirely match, find the first index at which the two arrays differ, and look up the corresponding element in this Node's `trie` array.
 If the element is empty, then your key does not exist in this hyperdb.
-5. If the trie element is not empty, then follow that pointer to select the next `Node`.
+6. If the trie element is not empty, then follow that pointer to select the next `Node`.
 Recursively repeat this process from step #3; you will be descending the `trie` in a search, and will either terminate in the Node you are looking for, or find that the key is not defined in this hyperdb.